- Research & Extension

 - Employee Resources

 Did you know?
-Resident Rainbow trout in Klamath Lake grow as large as steelhead, survive lethal summer water quality by taking refuge in groundwater-dominated tributaries.
+Resident Rainbow trout in Klamath Lake grow as large as steelhead and survive lethal summer water quality by taking refuge in groundwater-dominated tributaries.

 Refresh for a different species